Snowshoeing is a popular winter sport on trails commonly enjoyed by summer hikers west of Calgary, Alberta, Canada.

 Rummel Lake is a classic snowshoe adventure from the road intersection to Mount Engadine Lodge along Smith-Dorrien Trail in the Spray Lakes component of Kananaskis Country.
 The elusive trail-head begins on the east side of Smith-Dorrien Trail.
 Follow footsteps after climbing over the snow bank.
 Often a popular and busy trail.

-Terrace Trail (7 KM north to south) is accessible from far end parking at Kananaskis Delta Lodge or Galatea Lakes parking (south to north).
+Terrace Trail (7 KM north to south) is accessible from far end parking at Kananaskis Marriot Lodge or Galatea Lakes parking (south to north).
 Grand views of the Wedge but predominantly through forest above the Kananaskis Country Golf Course on a terrace beneath the spectacular summits of Mount Kidd.

 This snowshoe begins from the south side of parking at Chester Lake parking north of Sawmill along the Smith-Dorrien Trail in Kananaskis Country, Alberta, Canada.
 The Kananaskis Country Snowshoe Trails brochure with clear maps will show the labyrinth of trail possibility in this area.
 The day can be as short or long as you choose to make it.

 The Kananaskis Country Snowshoe Map is available at most outdoor stores while supplies last.
 They are also available from Alberta Parks Visitor Centers and many tourist information locations.
 Even though very good quality augmented mapping signage may be provided along the trail it is always wise to be carrying your own map.
 Gem Trek maps are excellent sources of reliable and easy to understand information.
 Fields of snow can be disorienting.

 The best current reference material is provided in two excellent guides.
 The first is for beginners and intermediate snowshoe people.
 This excellent guide is titled 'Snowshoeing in the Canadian Rockies for Beginners' by Andrew J. Nugara.